Skip to main content

 These are all necessary expenses for your trip.
 But did you know that in the UK, you might be able to claim these costs back under what’s called a “subsistence allowance”?

-Whether you’re footing the bill yourself or your company is reimbursing you, it’s important to understand what qualifies as a legitimate business expense and how to claim it properly.
+Whether you’re footing the bill yourself or your company is managing employee reimbursements, it’s important to understand what qualifies as a legitimate business expense and how to claim it properly.

 Let’s get you ready for your next business trip by breaking down the key things you need to know about subsistence allowance in the UK.
 From what’s included to what’s not, and how to report a claim, we’ve got you covered—so you can focus on your work without worrying about out-of-pocket expenses.